 If there’s one expense nobody can escape, it’s housing.
 Whether you’re paying rent or a mortgage, it’s likely your biggest monthly bill — and historically, one of the hardest expenses to earn any travel rewards from.
-But that all changed with Bilt.
-With Bilt's new credit card options and unique partnerships with cards from Alaska Airlines and United, there are multiple ways to turn your housing payment into serious points — even if you can't typically pay this expense via credit card.

-Using one of the three Bilt credit cards remains the most cost-effective way to turn your housing payments into travel points.
+Both rent and mortgage payments earn Bilt points with zero fees, which is unmatched in the market.
+And using one of the three Bilt credit cards remains the most cost-effective way to turn your housing payments into travel points.

 With any Visa, Mastercard, American Express, or Discover card, you'll earn 1 Bilt point per $2 spent on your housing payment — or 0.5x points.
 That's in addition to the rewards you already earn from your card.

 United has a similar partnership when it comes to using its co-branded credit card to pay your rent through Bilt.
 This includes the United Gateway℠ Card, United℠ Explorer Card, United Quest℠ Card, United Club℠ Card, and United Presidential Plus℠ Card.
-With these five cards, you'll earn 2x United MileagePlus miles on your housing payment (also capped at $50,000 per year).
+With these five cards, you'll earn 2x United MileagePlus miles on your rent (also capped at $50,000 per year).

 A great travel backpack is essential, and the best one depends on your trip.
 Whether you need a spacious carry-on replacement or a compact daypack, features like a laptop sleeve, water bottle holder, and multiple compartments make all the difference.
 From the rugged Cotopaxi to the budget-friendly Matein, there’s a backpack for every traveler’s needs.
 But with so many backpacks on the market, which ones are the best?
 Take a look at our top picks — each one packed with the features we love!